evalapplydotorg/tblm-private/content/posts/2014-12-07-hope-that-he-hears-by-prashila-naik.md

 author: Prashila Naik
 category: fiction
 issue: 8
-summary: This story starts off as an ordinary account of the perfectly normal desire to hump one's cousin.
+summary: This story starts off as a starightforward account of the perfectly normal desire to hump one's cousin.
 But then it takes an unexpected turn....
 slug: ?p=221
 type: post
 year: "2014"